shaninizan/code-examples/sb-routing/README.md

 # Shani Brown - Angular Routing

-The focus of this project was to create routes, validate input and pass data.
+The focus of this project was to create routes, validate input, and pass data.
 In the first route, there was an input for a number with an abbreviation, and the second route displays the number with all its glorious places.

 For my solution, I chose to send the original input as a query parameter to the second route where it got parsed then processed in a switch statement.